-"All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness" (2 Timothy 3:16).
-KJV
+"All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness" (2 Timothy 3:16).
+ESV

 Teacher Preparation

 - Believers in countries with no access to Bibles understand the preciousness of God's Word.
 They will risk their lives for portions of Scripture, committing them to memory so they can ponder them and share them with others. - Read 2 Timothy 3:16.
 All believer should treat God's Word as their most valued and precious possession.
 It is God's personal words to us.
 It tells us all about Him and how to be right with Him and live for Him.
 Without the Bible, we would be desperately lost. - Most students take the Bible for granted and fail to appreciate its value for salvation and every other aspect of life.
 Help them learn to appreciate their Bibles during this course and as a result of this session in particular.
 Be an example to them.
 Be glad for your Bible and hold it dear to your heart.